 AI Spotlight: Meet Professor Geoffrey Hinton, Godfather of AI and the brain behind Google Android Voice

 Professor Hinton was educated at King’s College, Cambridge graduating in 1970, with a Bachelor of Arts in experimental psychology.
-He continued his study at the University of Edinburgh where he was awarded a PhD in artificial intelligence in 1977 for research supervised by Christopher Longuet-Higgins.
+He continued his study at the University of Edinburgh where he was awarded a Ph.D. in artificial intelligence in 1977 for research supervised by Christopher Longuet-Higgins.
 He won many awards including the winner of the prestigious 2012 Killam Prize in engineering for his pioneering work in artificial intelligence and artificial brain.
 He was the godfather of a type of artificial intelligence currently shattering every ceiling in machine learning.
-Microsoft, Google, IBM and other tech giants have used Professor Hinton’s ideas in neural networks, deep learning and AI to improve onscreen character recognition, data compression, search engine speeds and other pattern-dependent tasks.
+Microsoft, Google, IBM, and other tech giants have used Professor Hinton’s ideas in neural networks, deep learning, and AI to improve onscreen character recognition, data compression, search engine speeds, and other pattern-dependent tasks.
 His work also raises questions that were once the purview of science fiction.

-Professor Hinton is currently the leading a government-backed research facility in Toronto who wants to create a partially automated factory that would mass-produce transplantable stem cells into disease-fighting cells using Artificial Intelligence (AI).
+Professor Hinton is currently the leading government-backed research facility in Toronto that wants to create a partially automated factory that would mass-produce transplantable stem cells into disease-fighting cells using Artificial Intelligence (AI).
 He is also an Engineering Fellow at Google, managing Brain Team Toronto, the Chief Scientific Adviser of the Vector Institute. , and Emeritus Professor at the University of Toronto.
 Professor Geoffrey was hired by Google to make AI a reality.
-He also engineering fellow for the Google Brain Team.
+He also an engineering fellow for the Google Brain Team.
 He and his two graduate students, Alex Krizhevsky and Ilya Sutskever, were hired by Google to develop Android voice search.